madstone-tech/awscli-helper/README.md

 # awscli-helper

-Scripts and How to to enhence the use of AWS CLI
+Scripts and How to to enhance the use of AWS CLI

 ## Why this tool?